$Name > $AttribName

 $AttribName > $AttribName(path)

-MyAttr(dog).
-As this would also find a value 'big dog' the match can be further restricted by regular expression string delimiters, e.g.
+Thus, a case-insensitive 'dog' pattern could match all case variants of 'dog' (dog, Dog, DOG, etc.).
+However, as this would also match a value of 'big dog', the degree of match of the pattern can be restricted further by regular expression string delimiters, e.g.

 $MyString.contains("^^dog$").
 The caret (^) forces matching to start at the beginning of the string; note that it has to be doubled so as to escape it for Tinderbox, i.e. tell the program the symbol is not, in this context, export mark-up code.
 Similarly, the $ forces the match to run all the way to the end of a value string.
 This therefore excludes longer strings that might contain the word in question.
 The use of the $ in a regular expression should not be confused with the $AttributeName usage, which simply references an attribute's value.